-On the transverse axis, the energy chain systems are also equipped with highly flexurally resistant "chainflex" special cables from igus, which serve to transmit power and control signals.
+On the transverse axis, the energy chain systems are also equipped with highly flexurally resistant chainflex special cables from igus, which serve to transmit power and control signals.
 In detail, these are special control and motor cables for energy chains, which achieve a long service life in dynamic continuous operation.
 Because in steel construction things are particularly rough.
-Both the plastic energy chains and the cables are exposed to demanding external conditions: Welding and grinding, the energy supply systems are exposed to dust and dirt, and often flying sparks.
+Both the plastic energy chains and the cables are exposed to demanding external conditions: there is welding and grinding, the energy supply systems are exposed to dust and dirt, and there are often flying sparks as well.

 In addition to the harsh ambient conditions and the possibility of integrating the system into the crane structure in a very space-saving way, there was another reason to rely on an energy chain solution early on: the radius limitation of the hoses with their sensitive media defined by the chain.
 In addition, this system has already proven itself for many years in similarly demanding applications at Meyer Shipyard.
 "This is an ideal solution for the high demands prevailing here," confirms Heinrich Kampen of Siempelkamp Krantechnik.

 Energy chain expert igus has already provided intensive consultation in advance at the Meyer shipyard and also at Siempelkamp Krantechnik.
 The energy chains with the "chainflex" special cables and the aluminium guide troughs were exactly matched to the requirements on site.
 The subsequent installation of the energy chain system at a fixed price was an additional service provided by igus.
 "We had a very tight time window for the installation," reports Dirk Wobken.
 "Since we work with flammable gases, the work gantries had to be approved for gas, so that only two weeks were available for the installation of the energy chain systems on the eight gantries.
 But everything went smoothly. “